cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

 Both objects are imported from [plugins-common]({{page.plugins_common_link}}), a Cloudify-specific python module which provides commonly used methods to use in different plugins.
 A reference to the plugins-common module can be found [here]({{page.plugins_common_link}}).

 {%note title=Note%}
-The plugins-common module is a MANDATORY module for writing a Cloudify plugin.
+The plugins-common module is a **mandantory** module for writing a Cloudify plugin and must be included in its dependencies.
 {%endnote%}

+The two objects are:

 ### Operation